-For the READY IDLE TEST, the POWER EFFICIENCY metric represents the amount of raw capacity supported per watt of power consumed by the SUT.
+For the ready idle test, the power efficiency metric represents the amount of raw capacity supported per watt of power consumed by the SUT.
 It is calculated as shown in Equation 8-1, as the ratio of:

-- the total RAW CAPacity of the sut, measured in GB; - the AVERAGE POWER, from the READY IDLE TEST, measured in watts.
+- The total raw capacity of the SUT, measured in GB; - The average power, from the ready idle test, measured in watts.

-- For the test phases of the ACTIVE TEST, the POWER EFFICIENCY metric represents the amount of data transfer supported per watt of power required by the SUT.
-It is calculated, as shown in Equation 8-2, as the ratio of: - The OPERATIONS rate, from the measurement interval of the active test, reported in MiB/s; - The AVERAGE POWER for the MEASUREMENT INTERVAL of the ACTIVE TEST, measured in watts.
+For each test phase of the active test, the power efficiency metric represents the rate of data transfer supported per watt of power required by the SUT during a selected stable measurement interval.
+It is calculated, as shown in Equation 8-2, as the ratio of:

+- The operations rate, during the measurement interval of the active test, reported in MiB/s; - The average power during the measurement interval of the active test, measured in watts.